5 Secrets To Avoid A First-Time Manager’s Worst Mistakes

 They are people who got promoted by doing a non-management job well, and they probably have little experience in their new role.

-In last week’s blog post we discussed how being the boss wasn’t all sunshine and roses.
-It is even worse for the first time boss.
-World peace doesn’t break out nor do cats start sleeping with dogs just because you are in charge.
+In last week’s blog post, we discussed how being the Boss wasn’t all sunshine and roses.
+It is even worse for the first-time Boss.
+World peace doesn’t break out, nor do cats start sleeping with dogs, just because you are in charge.

 1. Focusing on people instead of tasks

-Before the promotion, your job was come to work every day and do the best job you could do.
+Before the promotion, your job was to come to work every day and do the best job you could do.
 You were there to get stuff done.

 Now your number one job is to help other people contribute to the accomplishment of the organization’s mission and objectives.